Leveraging the Peak-End Rule: Become a Seller That Leaves a Lasting Impression | Braintrust

 This psychological shortcut is called the Peak-End Rule, first studied by Nobel Prize-winning psychologist Daniel Kahneman.
 It has profound implications for how sales professionals design and deliver customer experiences that not only influence decisions but stick in the buyer's memory long after the conversation ends.

-If you want to win more deals—and build lasting trust—you need to stop focusing on delivering perfectly balanced presentations and start focusing on designing better peaks and better endings.
+If you want to win more deals and build lasting trust, you need to stop focusing on delivering perfectly balanced presentations and start focusing on designing better peaks and better endings.

 How the Peak-End Rule Works

 The brain does not average every minute of an interaction.
 Instead, it compresses the experience into a highlight reel built around those two moments.
+This rule applies universally to vacations, surgeries, customer service interactions, and yes, sales calls and demos.

 What this means for sales is simple but critical: how the buyer feels at the peak of the conversation and how the meeting ends will disproportionately shape how they remember you, your solution, and your company.